yassouali/fast.ai_notes/parctical_DL/lecture7.md

 (963, 56, 1, 493747)
 ```

-In TorchText, we create Fields which is a description of how to go about pre-processing the text, so we lower case all the tokens, and to create the tokens we pass a tokenizer, in our case we want to transform all the words into characters, and this is simply done using `List` in python, and using the TEXT field we create our dataset, the targets generated and flattened into one dimensionnal arrays.
+In TorchText, we create Fields which is a description of how to go about pre-processing the text, so we lower case all the tokens, and to create the tokens we pass a tokenizer, in our case we want to transform all the words into characters, and this is simply done using `List` in python, and using the TEXT field we create our dataset, the targets generated and flattened into one dimensional arrays.

 ```python